 About

-Sharon Yam is Associate Professor of Writing, Rhetoric, and Digital Studies, and a faculty affiliate of Gender and Women Studies at the University of Kentucky.
-Her research focuses on questions of identity, citizenship, affect, and race.
-She teaches courses on transnational rhetoric, digital composing, and political emotion.
+Sharon Yam is Professor of Writing, Rhetoric, and Digital Studies, and a faculty affiliate of Gender and Women's Studies at the University of Kentucky.
+She is the co-series editor for the Ohio State University Press's New Directions in Rhetoric and Materiality and Parlor Press's Studies in Rhetorics and Feminisms.

 Sharon's work has been published in journals such as the Quarterly Journal of Speech, enculturation, Rhetoric Society Quarterly, Women's Studies in Communication, and Composition Forum.

-Her public writing can be found on Hong Kong Free Press, Hong Kong Protesting, Foreign Policy, Lausan, The Asia Dialogue.
+Her public scholarship can be found on Hong Kong Free Press, Hong Kong Protesting, Foreign Policy, Lausan, The Asia Dialogue.